AdobeDocs/uxp-indesign/src/pages/resources/recipes/network/index.md

 }
 ```

 As mentioned earlier, UXP has `fetch`, `XHR (XML HTTP Request)`, and `WebSocket` available in the global scope.
-If you aren't aware of the difference, and want to understand which one is the right option for you, we recommend you learn about them first - [fetch](https://javascript.info/fetch) | [WebSocket](https://javascript.info/websocket) | [XHR](https://javascript.info/xmlhttprequest)
+If you aren't aware of the difference and want to understand which one is the right option for you, we recommend you learn about them first - [fetch](https://javascript.info/fetch) | [WebSocket](https://javascript.info/websocket) | [XHR](https://javascript.info/xmlhttprequest)

 ## Examples